How Much Does a Medical Malpractice Lawyer Cost? What Are My Chances of Winning?

 How Hard Is It to Find a Medical Malpractice Lawyer?

-Having an experienced medical malpractice attorney can help you gather the evidence and find the expert medical witnesses you'll need to support your case.
-And contingency fees can help you afford a lawyer, because you generally won't have to pay attorneys' fees unless and until you receive a payout.
-To help even more, lawyers will sometimes advance the costs of pursuing a case, including the steep fees for those expert witnesses.
-But these arrangements—along with the general difficulties of proving these claims and state laws that limit medical malpractice payouts—can also make it hard to find a lawyer willing to take your case.
-Attorneys will only accept cases when they believe they can win a settlement or award that's high enough to be worth the risk and expenses.
+Now for the bad news.
+These arrangements—along with the general difficulties in proving medical malpractice claims and state laws that limit medical malpractice payouts—can also make it hard to find a lawyer who's willing to take your case.
+Attorneys will only accept cases when they believe they can win a settlement or verdict that's high enough to be worth the risks and expenses.
+Lots of potential malpractice cases simply don't make the cut.

-Given all of that, it's not terribly surprising that only 11% of our readers were able to hire attorneys to handle their claims.
-While that's discouraging, one other survey result may offer a ray of hope.
+Given all of that, it's not terribly surprising that only 11% of our readers were able to hire an attorney to handle their claims.
+While that's discouraging, one other survey result may offer a glimmer of hope.
 Nearly two-thirds (63%) of our readers with lawyers said they talked to at least two attorneys before hiring one, and nearly half (45%) tried three or more lawyers.
 Persistence does seem to pay off—or at least help.

 For more details on our survey results, see this page on compensation and duration in medical malpractice cases.